merosss/qtcreator-tabbededitor-plugin/README.md

 #### Dependencies not found at Qt Creator Startup

 If you get the error of some Qt Dependencies not found, it is highly probable that you downloaded a mismatching version of the Qt Creator Sources (for example the master branch).
-To check if your branch is correct look inside the **qtcreator_ide_branding.pri** file, and check if the `QT_CREATOR_VERSION` variable, and the following ones are correct.
+To check if your branch is correct look inside the **qtcreator_ide_branding.pri** file, and check if the `QT_CREATOR_VERSION` variable, and the following ones, are correct.

 ## Copyright / License